drchrispinnock/gcp-node-example/article.md

 done
 ```

-Once the packages have downloaded, we setup a basic configuration for Octez using the Network URL and the history mode.
-We also allow local remote procedure calls and listen on 9732 for the Tezos gossip network.
+Once the packages have downloaded, we setup a basic configuration for Octez using the network URL and the history mode.
+The network URL is a resource that provides information about the network including servers to obtain initial blocks from.

+We allow local remote procedure calls (RPC) on port 8732.
+This allows us to query the node locally.
+We also listen publicly on port 9732.
+This allows other nodes to connect to ours.
+This activity happens on the so-called Tezos Gossip network.

 ```
 # Basic Configuration on the Octez node using network, history